luciusvinicius/tpj-project/README.md

 # Super Sussy Bros
 Lucius Vinicius Rocha Machado Filho - 96123

-Luis Pedro Carvalho Chaves (jetbrains lover) - 114683
+Luis Pedro Carvalho Chaves - 114683

 ## Game Concept
 Super Sussy Bros is based on the Mario Bros game from the Nintendo Entertainment System (NES) console.
 It consists of a 2D platformer in a closed environment where enemies spawn given enough time.
 The goal of the player is to perform the highest score eliminating enemies until it loses.